Bourton Rovers F.C.: Coaching and Club Staff

 Over the years, Bourton have had various team managers and coaching teams.
 Player-Manager Neil Teague (a local tree surgeon) was one of the most successful, in his two seasons at the club.
 Bourton won a Charities Cup and Division One double in his debut season, along with a few tour cups to cap it off.
 In his next and final season, Teague was just as successful.
 Having been accepted to the Northern Senior League, Rovers lost only two league games and went on to pick up the merit shield for scoring 102 goals.
 After this golden era, and 3 Seasons in Division 1, Bourton switched managers several times, and eventually faced relegation in 2003.
 Teague later became chairman of the club.

 In 2003-04, Tony Spedding took charge and helped Rovers reclaim their Division Two title, like they had 4 seasons prior.
 He was the most successful coach since Teague, and helped rebuild Rovers from their dip in form since Teague's departure.
-There isn't much record of when Tony left the club, and who replaced him, the next manager being recorded as Andrew Herbert in 2008 and almost a decade on from Spedding, Scott Powles.
+There is not much record of when Tony left the club, and who replaced him, the next manager being recorded as Andrew Herbert in 2008 and almost a decade on from Spedding, Scott Powles.

 Powles took over Bourton around 2016, and was decently successful in his time, winning the Division Two West Hellenic League in 2017.
-However, due to not meeting ground requirements, Bourton had to wait another 2 seasons to get promoted, in which they both performed excellently, finishing 2nd and 5th.
+However, due to not meeting ground requirements, Bourton had to wait another two seasons for promotion, in which they both performed excellently, finishing 2nd and 5th.
 At the end of the 2020-21 season, Scott Powles and his assistant Phil Colmer left the club after an impressive tenure.

 However, Ben Lovatt was recorded on a matchday program as Bourton Rovers manager in February 2022, possibly as a caretaker or interim.

-CJ Price officially replaced Powles, but was sacked on October 24th 2022, causing a mid-season shuffle.
+CJ Price officially replaced Powles, but was sacked on 24 October 2022, causing a mid-season shuffle.
 During his short reign as coach, Price was featured on a TalkSport podcast called 'Flouncing Off.'
 Price, who is in fact a UEFA B Coach alongside a Level Two qualified Goalkeeping Coach, later joined Pershore Town management team in June 2024.

-His assistant, Mike Connolly, took over shortly after Price's departure, but with little known success with the team.
-During this time, reigning chairman Liam Williams and Jack Robson were in charge of the Reserves.
+His assistant, Mike Connolly, took over shortly after Price's departure, but with little success with the team.
+During this time, reigning chairman Liam Williams and Jack Robson were in charge of the Rreserves.

 In July 2025, former player Jack Robson took over as manager and is currently at the wheel of the club.
-The active managers of the Reserves and U18s are Steve Hartley and Jack Nicholson.
+The managers of the Reserves and U18s are Steve Hartley and Jack Nicholson.